History of Looe Golf Club Seniors Section.

 d) prepare financial statements and documentation for all meetings of the Committee and for annual audit,

 e) to bring to the notice of the Committee immediately any circumstance in which the financial security of the Senior Section may be compromised,

-2. The Secretary shall be responsible for ensuring that the administration of the Section is sufficiently maintained to satisfy our commitments to our members, our host Looe Golf Club and to other clubs and organisations who we share reciprocal home and away matches, to this end he will be expected to,
+2. The Secretary will be accepted annually by members under Rule 4.1 and shall be responsible for ensuring that the administration of the Section is sufficiently maintained to satisfy our commitments to our members, our host Looe Golf Club and to other clubs and organisations who we share reciprocal home and away matches, to this end he will be expected to,

 a) arrange for the convention of all meetings, produce agenda, Chair the AGM and other meetings should the Captain be unavailable, prepare minutes recording decisions made and the dissemination to all interested parties,

 b) monitor and record changes to rules and procedures in this manual as required and at least annually,

 c) manage incoming and outgoing correspondence relating to all Section matters,

 d) keep Section members informed of future events and competitions through e-mail, web pages, noticeboards and other media,

 e) bring to the notice of the Committee any event which may cause significant embarrassment to either Looe Golf Club or its Senior Section,

 f) liaise with other Club Senior Secretaries regarding inter-club matches.